How to Get an Activity Permit

 If a permit is needed, then move to Step 2.

-Step 2 - What type of permit is required?
+Step 2 - What type of permit should I apply for?

 Some people will have the skills and experience or National Governing Body (NGB) qualification to request a permit for their chosen activity straight away; others will require to gain these skills through experience and/or training.

-Funding to reduce the cost of both scout run and qualification courses is available, for more information click here.
+Funding to reduce the cost of both Scout run and qualification courses is available, click here for more information.

-Once you feel ready to gain a permit follow the application procedure set out above.
+Once you feel ready to gain a permit follow the application procedure set out in the flow chart below.

 There are 4 sections that must be completed to gain any scout activity permit.